stubbsdiondra/PortfolioProjects/US Presidents Analysis Project/README.md

 # Presidents of the US Datasets

 This is an exploratory data analysis project on US presidents data using pandas and matplotlib.
-The python notebook includes markdown explaingin each part of my analysis.
+The python notebook includes markdown explaining each part of my analysis.

 ![alt text](https://github.com/stubbsdiondra/PortfolioProjects/blob/main/US%20Presidents%20Analysis%20Project/presidents.jpg)